-In Alberta, MRI exams are available in hospitals and covered under the Alberta Health Care Insurance Plan, but we also offer the same studies as private pay exams, for when patients may be unable to wait to receive an exam through the public health system.
+MRI exams are available in hospitals and covered under the Alberta and Saskatchewan Health Care Insurance Plans.
+In Alberta, we offer the same studies as private pay exams, for when patients may be unable to wait to receive an exam through the public health system.

 An MRI’s magnetic field strength is measured in teslas (T).
 At our Mayfair Place location in Calgary, we offer both 1.5T and 3T MRI services.
 Having two magnet strengths provides greater options to use MRI to more specifically meet the imaging needs of various medical conditions.

-In Saskatchewan, we offer MRIs as a publicly funded, community-based service under contract with the Saskatchewan Health Authority and as a private pay exam.
+In Saskatchewan, we offer MRIs as a publicly funded, community-based service under contract with the Saskatchewan Health Authority and as private pay exams.
 Private MRI services in Saskatchewan are provided in accordance with and under the legislation of the Province of Saskatchewan at our Regina and Saskatoon locations.

 Whether public or private, an MRI must be requested by a health care practitioner who will provide a requisition.
 Mayfair Diagnostics will schedule your exam and provide you with detailed information to prepare for it.

 For an abdominal MRI, you will be asked to fast and have nothing to eat or drink (except water) for four hours prior to your exam.
 You will also be asked to wear comfortable clothes free of metal zippers or buttons, including metal-free underwear.
 It generally takes between 30-60 minutes to complete this exam.